linux-of-user/plexichat/docs/README.md

 # PlexiChat
+AT THE MOMENT THIS DOES NOT WORK.
+I'm WORKING ON ANOTHER VERSION IN GO BECAUSE THIS IS A MESS (it might look like it works though)

-**Government-Level Secure Communication Platform**
+AI GENERATED DESCRIPTION: (sorry i couldn't be bothered to write a full description) **Government-Level Secure Communication Platform**

 PlexiChat is a production-ready, enterprise-grade secure communication platform designed for organizations requiring the highest levels of security, performance, and reliability.
 Built with modern Python architecture and optimized for microsecond-level response times, PlexiChat delivers government-level security with enterprise scalability.